BaCengBaMoShan 巴層巴墨山 is an unassuming little peak in south Taiwan that hides a big secret during the dry season.

 The smaller rock on the left is at the perfect height to sit.
 Though that taller rock makes me wonder about their purpose.
 There’s no way that rock sits up like that naturally.
 “Grave-site” is the first word that comes to mind, but I doubt it. 🙂 Still, I have to wonder what these are all about.

 After a good hour’s rest I started back down.
 It took me about three hours to hike down to my bike.
 Nothing interesting happened.
 I was pretty tired but wanted to get out of there before dark.
-Given how steep it is, I didn’t want to be doing it downhill in the dark.
+Given how steep it is, I didn’t want to be doing it downhill at night.

 This was the last picture I took.